By Rich Pollack and Jane Smith

 The police boat also will help residents who live on the other side of the Intracoastal and are affected by wakes from speeding boaters on the waterway.

-Patrick Potak, who has owned Marina Delray Inc., at the western base of the George Bush Boulevard bridge for 26 years, said wakes at times have damaged his docks and boats anchored there.
+Patrick Potak, who has owned Marina Delray Inc., at the western base of the George Bush Boulevard bridge for 26 years, said wakes at times have damaged his docks and boats tied up there.
 He called the city’s plan to have its own marine patrol boat “good news for the residents and my marina.”

 All along the waterway, wakes continue to be a concern for residents and are an issue for Ewing and his wife as they try to deal with challenges that come from the June accident.